rchiba/rchiba.github.com/_posts/2014-05-03-how-to-recruit-engineers-in-san-francisco.md

 - Tint Gallery - A sample of our customers

 Key Observations:

 - Give the candidate a small assignment to assess their interest in the listing.
 - Arm your candidate with the basic knowledge you expect them to know so you can have a productive discussion.
 - Give the candidate the motivation they need to get excited about the opportunity.

-**Protip: Use [Assistant.to](http://www.trybetty.com/assistantto/index.html) to schedule your interviews.
-It's a Gmail extension that allows you to easily give candidates a way to instantly book a meeting with you and have it show up in your calendar!**
+**Protip:** Use [Assistant.to](http://www.trybetty.com/assistantto/index.html) to schedule your interviews.
+It's a Gmail extension that allows you to easily give candidates a way to instantly book a meeting with you and have it show up in your calendar!

+**Protip 2:** Use [Yesware](http://www.yesware.com/) to create templates for your common recruiting emails, saving you further time.

 ## Use a CRM